 Table of Contents

-- 1 Anti-Piercing Rules in the Fire Department
+- Body-Piercing Rules in the Fire Service

-Anti-Piercing Rules in the Fire Department
+Body-Piercing Rules in the Fire Service

 The increasing popularity of body piercings in recent years has compelled a lot of fire departments across the globe to introduce policies against them.
 Here’s a look at what some fire departments have to say about body piercings.